asyncapi/spec-json-schemas/schemas/README.md

 Files are served via `https://asyncapi.com/definitions/<asyncapi-version>.json`, for example, https://asyncapi.com/definitions/2.4.0.json.

 In that way, documents are served with the proper `Content-Type` response header.
 It also allows us to measure AsyncAPI user adoption of those files ([More info in this Github Issue](https://github.com/asyncapi/website/issues/780)).
-We encourage you to **only** download the files from our website instead of from Github.
+We encourage you to **only** download the files from our website instead of from GitHub.

 ### JSON Schema Store